 But it is not yet out of tricks – it can get another life as another kind of star.

 Stars may look the same to the unaided eye.
 Some of them are a little brighter, while others are nearly invisible.
-Many more stars are visible using a pair of binoculars, and many more still with a telescope.
+Many more stars are visible using a pair of binoculars, and many more require the use of a telescope.

 These were conjectures based on philosophical principles and not on science.
-It has only been with the past few hundred years that the mysteries surrounding how stars are made, their composition, and what causes them to shine have become known.
+In the past few hundred years, the mysteries surrounding how stars are made, their composition, and what causes them to shine have become known.

-This knowledge will have help determine the age of the universe since we are now able to determine the age of individual stars.
+This knowledge will help determine the universe’s age since we can now determine the age of individual stars.
 More to come!